imteekay/crafting-frontend/interviews/system-design.md

   - API payload
   - headers: cookie / jwt / auth token
   - GraphQL / Rest API / BFF architecture / WebSockets / Long Poling / Server-Sent Event
+- Rendering
+  - Partially render
-- Loading
+  - Loading indicator
     - Loading Spinner or Skeleton
   - Error handling
     - Show the error in the content part
     - Show a dialog/modal with the error description and the possibility to retry the request
     - 401 - unauthorized: clean the cookies and redirect to the login page
     - 403 - forbidden: redirect to a forbidden page
 - State management:
   - state contract type
   - ways to make it easy to access data in the client